carleyhanna/ENGO551_CarleyHopkins_Lab2_W21/README.md

 webpagestyle.css
 This page styles cosmetics in the legend on the traffic data layer.

-For a link to the youtube video showing the code and website, click here: https://youtu.be/F7hRmj0UQsI
+For a link to the Lab 3 youtube video showing the code and website, click here: https://youtu.be/F7hRmj0UQsI